 - Ability to consider sustainability when making decisions

 Jobs & Internships

-Due to COVID-19, hiring of Intramural Sports Officials is on hold until winter 2021.
+Due to COVID-19, hiring of Intramural Sports Officials is on hold until fall 2021.
 To express your interest in these positions, please complete the Intramural Officials Interest Form.
 We will reach out to you when Intramural Sports resume and hiring begins again.
 Thank you!

 All PSU undergraduate and graduate students are eligible for internships.
 On occasion non-PSU students are considered for internships.
 All internships are available on a case-by-case basis and typically last for one or two terms.
 Internships taken for academic credit or in conjunction with an academic requirement may require department advisor approval prior to the start of the internship.
 Campus Rec internships are paid, and there are a limited number of internships available each term.

 Campus Rec has offered internships for students interested in gaining experience in areas of recreation including health promotion, accounting, human resources, marketing, inclusive recreation, programming, and operations.
 Students have the opportunity to apply prior coursework and integrate theory with practical learning while receiving mentorship and supervision from a professional staff member.
 If you are interested in an internship that is not listed, please check out our website for more information on what we do, and contact email@example.com to discuss other opportunities.

 - Our list of current job and internship opportunities is included above.